-- 3) Say Something Kind: From a young age, encourage your children to say "thank you" when someone compliments them, gives them something, or does something for them.
-Don't allow your children to bashfully whisper "thanks" with their head down - make sure they look at the person in the eye and specifically thank them for the compliment/item/action.
+3) Say Something Kind: From a young age, encourage your children to say "thank you" when someone compliments them, gives them something, or does something for them.
+Don't allow your children to shyly whisper "thanks" with their head down - make sure they look at the person in the eye and specifically thank them for the compliment/item/action.
 Help them understand that eye contact and a cheerful voice are an important part of genuine thankfulness.

-- 5) Give as a Family: Set up a large jar in a prominent place in your house, let the kids decorate it with stickers or ribbons, and label it "The Thankful Jar."
-Encourage family members to put extra change or money they earn from extra chores in the jar.
+5) Give as a Family: Set up a large jar in a prominent place in your house, let the kids decorate it with stickers or ribbons, and label it "The Thankful Jar."
+Encourage family members to put extra change or money they earn from their allowance in the jar.
 When the jar is full, discuss and agree to a charity or organization for which to donate the money.
 Or, let each family member take turns choosing a different charity to contribute to each month.
 Explain to your children that part of being thankful is giving to others.

-How do you and your family show thankfulness every day?
+What's one way you and your family show thankfulness every day?

 Visit our "Thanks, Dad!" page for more on how you can connect with your family and other dads just like you!
+Don't forget to say, "Thanks, Dad!" by recording a video, sharing a picture, or writing a short note on on this blog, Facebook or Twitter @TheFatherFactor.
+Use the hashtag #ThxDad to tell the world why your dad deserves thanks!

 photo credit: mtsofan